 In order to develop expertise in an area of applied mathematics, Carroll math majors take courses to complete a cognate concentration in a field of interest.
-You can select from biology, business and economics, chemistry, computer science, engineering, environmental science, secondary education, or work with your advisor to develop a plan unique to your interests.
+You can select from biology, business and economics, chemistry, computer science, data science, engineering, environmental science, operations research, secondary education, or work with your advisor to develop a plan unique to your interests.

 The Carroll math program has received numerous grants from the National Science Foundation to support its unique teaching approach, and has recently been awarded a grant from the W.M.
 Keck Foundation to revise its statistics curriculum.

 Questions about mathematics at Carroll?
 Click below to contact the department!

 Upon graduation, our students are able to obtain employment or admission to a graduate program in a mathematics-related field.
 Graduates from Carroll's mathematics program make an immediate impact in a variety of careers.
 Our alumni are working as actuaries, computer programmers, engineers, hospital administrators, and secondary teachers -- to name a few.

 For those choosing to continue their education, the choices are just as varied.
 Recent graduate school opportunities for our mathematics majors include:

 - Business Data Analystics (William and Mary College)